 He never had a chance to display the courtroom swagger of a Ted Bundy, or dine out with the savage voracity of a Jeffrey Dahmer.
 But he did possess a monumental cruelty, one that favored the intimate feel of a nylon stocking as it slowly tightened around a woman’s neck.
 Still, he was not averse to the coldly plunging knife, or even a swift bullet to the back of his victim’s head.

 Knowles was born on April 17, 1946, and had his first brush with the law when he stole a bicycle at seven years old.
 After a misspent youth, he was arrested in May of 1968 for attempted burglary and served three years in a Florida state prison.
 They released him in 1971, but he was quickly re-arrested on similar charges.
 He escaped from a prison work camp the following year, but was recaptured three weeks later, earning three more years in the big house for the escape and resisting arrest.
 While serving time in prison he attracted the rapt attention of a lonely cocktail waitress from San Fransisco named Angela Covic.
 She hired a criminal attorney who secured his early release, and in May of 1974 Knowles headed out to California for a fresh start.

-Things didn’t work out so well with Angela.
-After being exposed to his dark and corrupt spirit, she sent him packing.
-He returned to Florida, where he was quickly arrested in Jacksonville on charges of aggravated assault.
-On July 26, 1974, he escaped once again, and it was on this day that his brutal campaign truly commenced.
-Over the next 15 weeks he made good on the promise to have his name included in the pantheon of the most prolific murderers of the 20th century, traveling across the country while feasting on a steady diet of carnage, mayhem, and death.
-He was directly linked to the slaying of 18 victims, and he later claimed to have taken the lives of 17 more ill-fated souls.
+Things didn’t work out so well with Angela, and after Knowles revealed his dark and corrupt spirit, she sent him packing.
+Enraged, he returned to Florida where he was quickly arrested in Jacksonville for aggravated assault.
+On July 26, 1974, he escaped again, and it was on this day that his brutal campaign truly commenced.
+Over the next 15 weeks he made good on the promise to have his name inscribed in the pantheon of the most prolific murderers of the 20th century, traveling across the country while feasting on a steady diet of carnage, mayhem, and death.
+He was directly linked to the slaying of 18 people, and he later claimed to have taken the lives of 17 more ill-fated souls.